Sustainable & Ethical Beauty: What Do These Terms Actually Mean?

 But what defines sustainable and ethical beauty?

-There are a lot of labels out there, some of which overlap and others where there are gaps.
+There are a lot of beauty related terms out there, some of which overlap and others where there are gaps.

 It’s really important to understand what you’re looking for.
 What makes a brand or product truly ethical and sustainable can depend on a number of factors.